 The NWS Project is a joint venture between six major international companies.
 It is one of the world’s largest liquefied natural gas (LNG) producers, supplying oil and gas to Australian and international markets from huge offshore gas and condensate fields in the Carnarvon Basin off the north-west coast of Australia.

-For more than 28 years, the NWS Project has been Western Australia’s largest producer of domestic gas, currently providing around 65 per cent of total State production.
+For more than 28 years, the NWS Project has been Western Australia’s largest producer of domestic gas, currently providing the majority of total State production.

 With an international reputation for the safe and reliable delivery of LNG to customers in the Asia Pacific region and other parts of the world, the NWS Project has delivered more than 3200 LNG cargoes since 1989.